 Parents of teens who experience SAD may feel reassured because it goes away every spring when sunlight returns, “But if this cycle continues for three to four years without treatment, with every episode, the patient falls three to six months behind in academic and social development.
 These decrements in function really add up by the end of high school,” says Walkup.
 Even if an adolescent is functioning at 85-90 percent with a depressive disorder, “the great stuff in life happens in that last 10-15 percent, where you experience curiosity, excitement, intimacy, motivation.
 You don’t want a teen to miss the best things in life because he wasn’t functioning optimally.”

 Treatments for SAD

 Getting outside and exercising can be helpful.
 Some teens may need more daylight than that, in which case light therapy is an effective option.
 Light boxes, which emit very high lumens of full spectrum light, provide much brighter light than regular indoor lighting.
 Patients must use them every morning for 30-45 minutes and sit very close to the light box.
 “Patients can feel a lift in mood after just a few days of light therapy,” advises Walkup.
 “Sitting near a window doesn’t provide the same intensity of light.”

-Antidepressants can be another effective option to treat “winter blues.”
-“Some patients can feel a movement in mood as early as two weeks after starting medication,” says Walkup.
+Antidepressants can be another effective option to treat winter blues.
+“Some patients can feel an improvement in mood as early as two weeks after starting medication,” says Walkup.
 “I encourage patients who may be reluctant to take daily medication to try 8-12 weeks of medication to see what life can be like before rejecting the use of medication as an option.”

 If your adolescent exhibits symptoms of seasonal depression this winter, don’t wait to get help.
-“Get a good evaluation and take care of it before it catches up with you,” says Walkup.
+“Get a good evaluation and take care of it before it catches up with your teenager,” says Walkup.